mobjohnson/Congressional/README.md

     rails s

     Open the page locally on http://localhost:3000.
-    Note that you will need to request access token for the Congress Words API and replace it as appropriate within the code.
+    Note that you will need to request access token for the Capital Words API and replace it as appropriate within the code.

 =
 ######Written by Martin Johnson